jmorris0x0/terraform-provider-k8sconnect/README.md

 3. **If the object exists without the annotation** the provider aborts with&#x20;
    an error, explaining that the object is unmanaged and would have been&#x20;
    overwritten.
-4. **If the object is missing** the provider proceeds with `kubectl apply`.
+4. **If the object is missing** the provider proceeds with server-side apply.

-This behavior prevents “accidental taint” while still blocking silent overwrites.
+This behavior prevents "accidental taint" while still blocking silent overwrites.
 Users will see `Creating… adopted existing object` in the CLI output the first time the resource runs.